You won’t be clobbered by grace

 Last year I studied with the Sanskrit scholar Ravi Ravindra, and he brought up the topic of grace.
 “One isn’t suddenly clobbered by grace,” he said.
 “There is practice involved.”

-To imagine that anything—even grace—can be accomplished without practice and effort is crazy, he said.
-That’s a hard one for me to grasp, but I totally get it when I see an Olympic athlete throw his arms into the air after the run or routine of a lifetime.
+I now understand what Ravi means when he said that to imagine that anything—even grace—can be accomplished without practice and effort is crazy.
+I totally get it when I see an Olympic athlete throw his arms into the air after the run or routine of a lifetime.
+Or a concert pianist play an exquisite piece of music.
 Pure grace.
 The sum of equal parts effort and surrender, engagement and detachment.

 And that’s just it.
 The challenge is that you can’t be attached to the outcome of your efforts in the name of grace.
 And you can’t control the moments when all the practice pays off and grace alights on your heart like a winged thing.